The Recognition of Joseph

 We always would like to be compared to Joseph, because we feel his purity and aspire to it ourselves.
 We especially have trouble confessing our mistakes and it is easier to identify with the winners.
 But in most cases, we should be content with Jonah’s more modest title in order to move forward and look a little more like the coveted Joseph.
 Jonah had to suffer the consequences of his fault.
 He was truly a man of Yahuwah, a great prophet, one of the leading characters in the Bible, yet he also had some things to put in order in his relationship with Yahuwah.

 All this naturally does not exclude us from being subjected to cowardly and unjust persecutions from time to time.
 Problems do not rise only when we are rebellious.
-We’ve been given the heavy promise of having to suffer persecution because of our faith in Christ.
+We’ve been given the heavy promise of having to suffer persecution because of our faith in Yeshua HaMashiah.
 We are often falsely accused by our neighbor and we must suffer this in silence.
-We must also avoid falling into the other extreme and constantly judge ourselves, always trying to find something wrong with us, even what is not true, just to please the Lord and our own spirit of religiosity.
+We must also avoid falling into the other extreme and constantly judge ourselves, always trying to find something wrong with us, even what is not true, just to please Yahuwah and our own spirit of religiosity.
 It is wise to first prostrate before the Almighty thinking that we are like Jonah so that He occasionally reassures us that it is because of our purity and in His name that we are rejected by others.
-May He always be the only one to have the right to name the nature of the evil remaining in us.
+May He always be the only one to have the right to name the nature of the evil that reaches us.

 Humility does not stop here by the way.
-Because we have our own Joseph.
-We can never know who they are and when and how we push them to the bottom of the pit.
-We often think to be Josephs although we are simply one of the brothers of the one we believe to be.
+Because we so also have our own Josephs.
+We can never know who they are, when and how we push them to the bottom of the pit.
+We often think to be Josephs while many times being simply one of the brothers of the one we believe to be.